What is KlezNorth?

 In 2015 returning as Musical Director was Deborah Strauss of the Klezmer Conservatory Band, coming over from the USA, supported by French band Freylekhs Brider as workshop leaders for the weekend.

-Each year starts as soon as the previous year’s Kleznorth is completed.
-The organising committee, Phil Tomlinson (chair), Judy Sherwood, Sue Cooper, Andrew Gardiner, Ian Stern, Keith Lander, Fiona Frank and Aisha Walker starts by reviewing the vent.
+Each year starts as soon as the previous year’s KlezNorth is completed.
+The organising committee, Ian Stern (chair), Michael Alpert, Fiona Frank, Keith Lander, Alan Zinober and Aisha Walker starts by reviewing the event.
 We then plan tutors and workshops for the next KlezNorth.
 The music, dance and song workshops are always supplemented with talks, films, a Saturday night “tish” , and other windows into Yiddish culture.

 See you there!